AkashPatel1/MachineLearningStocks/README.md

 However, referring to the example of AAPL above, if our snapshot includes fundamental data for 28/1/05 and we want to see the change in price a year later, we will get the nasty surprise that 28/1/2006 is a Saturday.
 Does this mean that we have to discard this snapshot?

-By no means â€“ data is too valuable to callously toss away.
+By no means – data is too valuable to callously toss away.
 As a workaround, I instead decided to 'fill forward' the missing data, i.e we will assume that the stock price on Saturday 28/1/2006 is equal to the stock price on Friday 27/1/2006.

 ### Features